Behram-Khan-1/JetpackJoyride-Game-2/README.md

 # Jetpack Joyride Clone (Unity)

 A simplified clone of the classic Jetpack Joyride game made in Unity using C#.
-🚀 Obstacles like rockets and lasers, smooth background scrolling, object pooling, scoring system, animations, and particles.
+Obstacles like rockets and lasers, smooth background scrolling, scoring system, animations, and particles.
+[1.gif]

 ## 🎮 Features
 - Jetpack-powered flying